ClusterLLM: Large Language Models as a Guide for Text Clustering

 \subsection{Triplet Task for Perspective}

-In this section, we explore how to harness triplet task to refine the cluster structures for a user-specified perspective.
-A triplet task takes as input a tuple of three sentences $t=(a,c_1,c_2)$.
-The LLM is then prompted to select one of the choices from $(c_1,c_2)$ that better corresponds with the anchor $a$ with a prompt $\mathcal{P}_T$.
-Moreover, in order to specify the user's perspective, $\mathcal{P}_T$ also requires a task instruction $\mathcal{I}_T$ as input argument (refer to Table~\ref{tab:prompt_perspective} for complete prompts we used in the experiments).
-Thus the LLM prediction process is,
+In this section, we explore how to harness a triplet task to refine the cluster structures for a user-specified perspective.
+A triplet task takes as input a tuple of three sentences $t=(a,c_1,c_2)$, where $a$ is the anchor and $(c_1,c_2)$ are two choices.
+We then prompt LLMs to select one of $(c_1,c_2)$ that better corresponds with $a$ using a prompt $\mathcal{P}_T$.
+Moreover, in order to specify the user's perspective, $\mathcal{P}_T$ also requires a task instruction $\mathcal{I}_T$ as input.
+The LLM should make a choice